matt2ology/CSC-139-07-Group-16/README.md

 ## Setup

 Members are free to use their preferred IDE, text editors, and/or setup;
-however, to those who are new and need something that "just works" than I suggest using [Dev-C++](http://www.bloodshed.net/) (an Open Source C/C++ IDE for Windows).
+however, to those who are new and need something that "just works" then I suggest using [Dev-C++](http://www.bloodshed.net/) (an Open Source C/C++ IDE for Windows).